pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"method-hidden"+OR+"E0202")

 ### [E0203](#E0203) (access-member-before-definition)<a name="E0203"></a>
-Access to member %r before its definition line %s
+Access to member %r before its definition line %s.

 Used when an instance member is accessed before it's actually assigned.

 **:x: Incorrect code**